How to Apply (for January 2024 Start)

 Notice of Collection

-Ryerson University ("the University") collects personal information under the authority of the PDF fileRyerson University Act and in accordance with the Ryerson University Notice of Collection for international recruitment and other related purposes.
-The University will collect, use, disclose, and protect your personal information in accordance with the Freedom of Information and Protection of Privacy Act, external link.
-If you have questions about the collection, use and disclosure of this information by Ryerson University, please contact the International Enrolment Office, 350 Victoria Street, Toronto, M5B 2K3, firstname.lastname@example.org.
+Toronto Metropolitan University ("the University") collects personal information under the authority of the (PDF file) University Act and in accordance with the University Notice of Collection.
+The University will collect, use, disclose, and protect your personal information in accordance with the Freedom of Information and Protection of Privacy Act (external link) .
+If you have questions about the collection, use and disclosure of this information by Toronto Metropolitan University, please contact the International Enrolment Office, 350 Victoria Street, Toronto, M5B 2K3, email@example.com.